mingsu/suming.me/content/publication/su-2015-mib/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Planktothrix", "2-methylisoborneol", "Taste and odor", "Drinking water", "Low irradiance specialist cyanobacteria"]
+tags = ["planktothrix", "2-mib", "taste and odor", "drinking water", "low irradiance specialist cyanobacteria"]

 # Links (optional).
 url_pdf = "https://www.sciencedirect.com/science/article/pii/S004313541400668X/pdfft?md5=e19819da1d374d6fb0a6752423124a1f&pid=1-s2.0-S004313541400668X-main.pdf"